dunck2020/dunck2020.github.io/_posts/2022-03-03-blog-post-title-from-file-name.md

 # Personal Reflections:
 This sprint is still part of the planning stages so most of the work is diagrams, process flows and other creative design.
 I find some of this work tedious but it is all part of software creation.
-Looking forward to spring 3.
+Looking forward to sprint 3.